OpenSDN-io/docs/tungsten-fabric-cloud-native-user-guide/how-to-enable-kubevirt-kubernetes.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can configure a virtual machine with multiple interfaces into
-multiple virtual networks when using Tungsten Fabric as the CNI in a
+multiple virtual networks when using OpenSDN as the CNI in a
 Kubernetes environment.

 In the following procedure, a virtual machine uses different interfaces